Number to Words

 Based on feedback from thousands of users, here's the workflow that gets the best results:

 1. Paste your content – The tool accepts numbers from any source: Excel sheets, PDFs, databases, web pages, or plain text.
+(Need to count words in your document first?
+We have a tool for that too.)

 2. Choose your primary goal – Are you preparing financial reports?
 Cleaning data?
 Making numbers readable for a presentation?
 Your goal determines the best settings.